Complaints About Ford Explorer Exhaust

 In 2015, a representative of the automaker acknowledged the problem and affirmed those fumes were “probably related to an issue in the vehicle design.”
 He also added that the issue was still unsolved and that the company was still “working on it.”
 Ford stopped notifying customers, but told several media sources, “There were instances in which owners of Ford Explorers detected exhaust odors”, adding that the issue “posed no health risk.”

 Looking for the best personal injury attorney to discuss the class action lawsuit against Ford?
 Avrek Law can help you understand your legal options involved in this type of claim.
-The consultation is free, and you’ll get expert advice from a law firm with $1 Billion recovered in more than 10,000 cases across California, Arizona and Nevada.
+The consultation is free, and you’ll get expert advice from a law firm with $1 Billion recovered in over 25,000 cases.
 Contact us today – we want to hear more about your case!